RexManglicmot/Mayo-Clinic-Text-Sentiment-Analysis/Mayo-Clinic-Yelp-Review-Text-Analysis.md

 ## Inspiration for this project

-Having worked at a non-profit hopsital for six years made me realize the importance of healthcare providers, patients, and the entire health ecosystem.
+Having worked at a non-profit hospital for six years made me realize the importance of healthcare providers, patients, and the entire health ecosystem.
 I wanted to see how my hospital ranked among others.
 Needless to say, we did not make the rankings.
-That realization did spark an interest to see what metrics did the top hospitals had over othres.
+That realization did spark an interest to see what metrics did the top hospitals had over others.
 I wanted to take a different approach and use patients reviews as a metric.

+Using patient reviews provides an unadultered way to understand patients’ perspectives.

 [^1]: <https://www.chcf.org/publication/2022-edition-health-care-costs-101/>